-- 33. Contrary to the allegations in the statement of claim, Lampert had no motive to "conspire" with, unduly influence or direct the SCI board to declare a dividend even if, practically, he possessed particular influence over the board (which he did not). - 34.
-Morneau's assertion that the ESL Funds had a "desperate" need for cash is demonstrably false.
-Prior to the declaration of the 2013 dividend on November 19, 2013, the ESL Funds had received all of the redemption requests from unitholders they had to satisfy by the end of the year.
-The standard terms of unitholder agreements permitted the ESL Funds to satisfy redemption requests either with cash or through the transfer of securities.
-When the dividend was declared, the ESL Funds were sitting on far more cash and other easily transferred assets than they required to satisfy all outstanding redemptions.
-After all redemptions were satisfied at year-end, the ESL Funds retained cash of US\$1.433 billion.
-In comparison, the ESL Funds received approximately US\$83 million from the 2013 dividend.
-The dividend accounted for less than 6% of the ESL Funds' retained cash.
+- 34. Contrary to the allegations in the statement of claim, Lampert had no motive to "conspire" with, unduly influence or direct the SCI board to declare a dividend even if, practically, he possessed particular influence over the board (which he did not). - 35.
+The Litigation Trustee's assertion that the ESL Funds had a "desperate" need for cash is demonstrably false.
+Prior to the declaration of the 2013 dividend on November 19, 2013, the ESL Funds had received all of the redemption requests from unitholders they had to satisfy by the end of the year. - 36.
+While the standard terms of unitholder agreements permitted each of the ESL Funds to satisfy redemption requests either with cash or through the transfer of securities, the other terms applicable to redemptions vary by fund, as follows: - (a) Within the ESL Funds, ESL Partners, LP ("ESL Partners") is the main investment fund.